West Rounton: History

 The village is mentioned in the Domesday Book as Rontun or Runtune, and as having 75 ploughlands and 100 acre of meadows.
 The name Rounton derives from the Old English hrung, and tūn (rung-town).
 The first part refers to a type of bridge made with poles, often built over marshy ground.
 Historically, the village was in the wapentake of Allertonshire, today being in the Hambleton District.

 The nearest railway station was just outside the village, which opened in June 1852, and closed in September 1939.
 The modern civil parish consists largely of agricultural land covering over 1,500 acre, with the River Wiske flowing westwards across the parish.

-The church of St Oswald dates from the 12th century and was completely rebuilt in 1860 by architect James Pritchett.
+St Oswald's Church, West Rounton, dates from the 12th century and was completely rebuilt in 1860 by architect James Pritchett.
 It is a grade II* listed building.
 Historically the church was dedicated to St James, a listing from 1835 shows it as St James in the parish of Rouncton[sic], West.

-West Rounton had one pub, the Horseshoe Inn, but this closed down after trade suffered during the COVID-19 pandemic lockdowns.
+West Rounton had one pub, the Horse Shoe Inn, but this closed down after trade suffered during the COVID-19 pandemic lockdowns.
+The building is grade II listed.
 It is also home to Whitegates Nursery & Stamfrey Farm Organics which is known for its clotted cream products.